 HathiTrust, a shared digital repository, is archiving and providing access to reformatted library holdings and monographs submitted by university presses at partner institutions.
 Since libraries are increasingly involved in open-access publishing of journals, HathiTrust is a natural place to archive and provide access to born-digital publisher content to ensure its long-term preservation and discoverability.

 There is growing interest in developing shared infrastructure for university-based publishing, so we have the potential to seize this opportunity.
-Therefore, the University of Michigan Library is funding a two-year project to develop a package of tools called mPach for publishing journals in the HathiTrust repository.
+Therefore, the University of Michigan Library is funding the development of a package of tools called mPach for publishing journals in the HathiTrust repository.
 For more information on this package, see the mPach website .

 |Date of completion||Milestone|